-It occupies a full city block in the Fairmount section of Philadelphia.
-Gargoyles and gun towers are as alive as the day the last stone was laid and the first prisoner was assigned solitude.
+Still punishing passersby with curiosity, the wall confines a prison that died fifty years ago -- Eastern State Penitentiary.
+Occupying a full city block in the Fairmount section of Philadelphia, gargoyles and gun towers are as dead today as the day the last stone was laid and the first prisoner was assigned solitude.

 Every prisoner was assigned solitude.
 Nothingness as punishment.

 Alone.
 Completely.
 A conversation with God.
+Nothingness.

-It is simplistic, and perhaps disrespectful, to compare what the prisoners were forced to experience, to the mindfulness of Zen practitioners, especially when one walks around the interior of the penitentiary.
+It is simplistic, and perhaps disrespectful, to compare what the prisoners were forced to experience to the mindfulness of Zen, especially when one experiences the interior of the penitentiary.
 Draconian iron and granite piss.
-No temple.
-Maybe an altar.
+Choice removed, the comfort of nothingness is profoundly ugly.

 The wall and sky

 An artist, entrepreneur and writer walking the Buddhist path, his art focuses on the Dharma Wheel.
-The four wheels shown above are among over 600 Michael has created over the course of his career.
+The four wheels shown above are among over 600 DharmaMechanic has created over the course of his career.
 Each has a unique story.
 If you’d like to read the story of these wheels or purchase a framed 20" x 20" ready-to-hang print, visit SilkDharma.com.